MicrosoftDocs/azure-docs/articles/site-recovery/tutorial-prepare-azure-for-hyperv.md

     :::image type="content" source="media/tutorial-prepare-azure/create-storage-account.png" alt-text="Screenshot that shows an example of Create a storage account options.":::

 > [!NOTE]
-> If you want to create a legacy storage account type, select the provided link in the **Instance details** section.
+> If you want to create a legacy storage account type, select the related link in the **Instance details** section.
 The link redirects you to the **Create a storage account** page to a create legacy storage account.
 >
 > :::image type="content" source="media/tutorial-prepare-azure/create-legacy-storage-account.png" alt-text="Screenshot of the Create a legacy storage account link.":::